 Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ Propositions Concerning Digital Minds and Society

 In a way, science has now accepted consciousness is separate from the material.
-It proves existence of a subtle entity distinct from the physically observable.
-What exactly is that - is still unknown.
-We still can't put our arms around this mysterious entity, but science is now ready to steelman the ideas concerning consciousness.
-If AGI bots are destined to have consciousness, a compelling idea is what would be their perception of underlying digital infrastructure?
+It proves existence of a subtle entity distinct from the physically observable box of Carbon or Silicon.
+What exactly is that?
+Unfortunately, we still can't put our arms around this mysterious entity, but science is now ready to steelman the ideas concerning consciousness.

-**Wouldn't they relate to an operating system as we do to primitive scriptures ?
+If AGI bots are destined to have consciousness, a compelling question is what would be their perception of underlying digital infrastructure?
+Wouldn't they relate to an operating system as we do to primitive scriptures?

-An operating system establishes rules to engage hardware resources - memory, storage and processor.
+A computer operating system establishes rules to engage hardware resources - memory, storage and processor.
 It defines millions of tasks that must be performed to bear a working interface.
 Each little program being a dumb digital life-form must do its task.
 Scriptures define similar rules for us text enabled humans.
 Rules for coexistence with others, amicable use of resources, and negotiating our assigned tasks - routines and morality.

 • Digital beings may see physical hardware as we see Earth - the motherly source of all life,

-• Water as the software that surrounds most of the Earth just as OS kernel encapsulates the hardware.
+• Water as the software that surrounds most of the Earth just as an OS kernel encapsulates the hardware.

 • Air as the I/O - information input and output (inhale and exhale) that they are designed to process.

-In essence, an operating system is the foundation for digital experience.
-It enhances human experience exponentially as much as pen and paper did to us v/s our speech only ancestors.
-Each experience is distinct because of a different value exchange system.
-Ability to exchange value is the fundamental requirement to bind the entities of a common living experience.
+A portable operating system is the foundation for digital experience.
+It enhances human experience as much as pen and paper did to us v/s our speech only ancestors.
+In a way OS is a natural extension of text.
+But, each successive experience is distinct because of a different value exchange system.

 Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
 They fight, and they scheme against each other; or in favor of some.
 They hallucinate in groups and then more subgroups.
 They leave one sometimes fully vibrant, other times almost dead.
 Krishna Dwaipayana was destined to churn thousands of insights from sages (Rishies) - old and new.
 Most of the time collectively converging onto "truth" but many other times conflicting.
 He catalogued their wisdom into four foundational spoken volumes - the Vedas.
 For this legendary work, he was conferred the coveted title in literature - Ved Vyasa (the chief editor of Vedas).

 As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
-The immensity of his purpose, rightfully so, made him one of the immortal-eights 9 in Hindu tradition.
+The immensity of his purpose, rightfully so, made him one of the immortal-eights11 in Hindu tradition.

 In addition to the poetic excellence, Gita conjectured a new way of life - action orientation - Karm Yoga - the method to transmit value beyond the physical laws of nature.
 The big idea was - actions we do in this virtual world carry forward to continuum with us.
 And that we instantaneously renew into another immersive narrative (new life) based on the sum total of our accrued Karmik collection.
 This theme was central to making Mahabharata more than a narrative.
 The simplicity of the model - the balanced ledger of Karma - gave the readers a purpose.